AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 How can I scale my VPN user setup?
 ---------------------------------------------------

-Deploy your Aviatrix OpenVPN Gateways behind a Load Balancer so you can scale up by adding more VPN gateways behind the ELB, when needed and not have to worry about losing an IP address and having to reissue certificates to all of your VPN users.
+Deploy your Aviatrix OpenVPN Gateways behind a Load Balancer so you can scale up by adding more VPN gateways behind the ELB when needed and not have to worry about losing an IP address and having to reissue certificates to all of your VPN users.
 Alternatively, you may choose to use `Aviatrix UDP LoadBalanced VPN using DNS <https://docs.aviatrix.com/HowTos/DNSVPN.html>`_
 .

 How can the OpenVPN made Highly Available?